 Between December 1860 and February 1861 or Secession Winter, seven states left the Union.
 Those against secession thought Southern leaders intended to create an oligarchy or monarchy.
 The people asked what would the character of the government look like.
 Would it look like the ‘Old Constitution’ of 1789?
 ‘The people’ were frightened, including former Governor Neil Brown of Tennessee.

 The Crittenden Compromise

-During Secession Winter, ‘the people’s fear pushed politicians to back legislation to Federally protect the 3/5s Clause.
+During Secession Winter, ‘the people’s fear pushed politicians to back legislation to Federally protect the 3/5s Clause, one of the Ratios of Representation found under Article 1, Section 2, Clause 3 in the US Constitution, otherwise known as the Rule of Representation.
 One such proposed Constitutional amendment was the ‘Crittenden Compromise’ in December 1860.
 The bill for the ‘Compromise’ failed to pass in the US Senate.
-At the Washington Peace Conference, ‘Crittenden’s Compromise‘ passed the Convention of States committee and sent back to the US Senate.
+At the Washington Peace Conference, ‘Crittenden’s Compromise‘ passed the Convention of States committee and sent it back to the US Senate.
 The US Senate, again, voted it down in February 1861.

 The Montgomery Convention

 While the States met at the Washington Peace Conference, secessionists met in Montgomery, Alabama to create a new confederacy of States.
 On March 11th, 1861, the Provisional Congress of the Confederate States ratified its new Constitution.
 The telegraph carried its character to ‘the people’ of the world.
 The new government modeled the “Constitution of the United States” based on the idea of federalism with three branches, Executive, Judicial, and Legislative.
 Although, the new compact had some marked differences from the former which this article won’t address but maintained the Rule of Representation from the “Old Constitution”.

 THE RULE OF REPRESENTATION FROM THE “OLD CONSTITUTION”